 - MyFitnessPal has the largest database available in a diet tracker and includes many restaurant foods.

 - It can download recipes from the internet and calculate the calorie content of each serving.

 - You can "quick add" calories if you don't have the time to add details about a certain meal.

-- Most of the foods are uploaded by other users, so they may not be entirely accurate.
-There may also be multiple entries for the same product.
+- Since most foods are uploaded by other users, the calorie count may not be entirely accurate.
+Multiple entries may exist for the same product.